-Melbourne Convention and Exhibition Centre MCEC was PIP Fund's first investment, with NZ\$40 million invested in 2010 for an ownership interest of 49.9%.
+Melbourne Convention and Exhibition Centre

+MCEC was PIP Fund's first investment, with NZ\$40 million invested in 2010 for an ownership interest of 49.9%.
 NZSIF's net investment was NZ\$9 million.
 The contract counterparty is the State of Victoria with the concession due to expire in January 2034.

-MCEC is a substantial development with net assets of A\$785 million (MCE Trust Annual Report June 2021).
+MCEC is a substantial development with net assets of A\$886 million (MCE Trust Annual Report June 2022).
 PIP Fund's revenue streams are based on availability of the facility and are not demand driven.

 The MCEC investment continues to perform to expectations producing strong cash flows, with no revenue deductions for equity investors.
-Generally, when faced with revenue deductions (for disruption in any of the facility's services) these deductions are passed through to the operations management company, Brookfield Multiplex.